JorgePedraza2019/ATM-exercise/README.md

-# Project title: Form Exercise with Formik
+# Project title: ATM Activity

 ## Description of Project:
 This project allows you to deposit money at an ATM and also allows you to withdraw money as long as the amount is less than what is available.